prakhardubey2002/RustPractise/README.md

 ###### Float

-Declartion is same for float but instead for iand u f is used like F32
+Declartion is same for float but instead for "i" and "u" "f" is used like F32

 ```Rust
 fn main() {